This post may contain affiliate links. Click here to read my full disclosure.

-This article originally appeared on The Money Mix.
+This article originally appeared on Your Money Geek.

 Camilo is a personal finance expert who was raised in poverty by a single mother and had to learn everything about personal finance on his own.
 In addition to writing for his personal finance site, The Finance Twins, he has been featured on Forbes, Business Insider, CNBC, US News, The Simple Dollar and other top publications.
 Camilo began his career as an investment banking analyst on Wall Street at J.P.
 Morgan.
 He has a master of business administration (M.B.A.) degree from Harvard University and a Bachelor of Science in finance from the Wharton School of Business at the University of Pennsylvania.
 You can contact Camilo via Instagram @thefinancetwins.